 The College of Nursing is a member of the Council of Baccalaureate and Higher Degree Programs of the National League for Nursing, the American Association of Colleges of Nursing, and the Western Council on Higher Education in Nursing.
 The program is accredited by the Commission on Collegiate Nursing Education (CCNE) and is also approved by the Utah State Board of Nursing.

 The College of Nursing offers one degree in nursing, the Master of Science Family Nurse Practitioner degree.

 Approximately thirty students are enrolled in the College of Nursing's graduate program.
 The program can be completed in approximately two to three years, although five years are allowed.

-Graduate Coordinator: Jane Lassetter
+Dean: Jane Lassetter

 Research Center.
 The college research center, available to faculty and graduate students, is equipped with computer stations and software supporting statistical quantitative data analyses and qualitative data management.
 The center has graphics capability and assists in the preparation of research reports, articles, and presentations.

 Facilities.
 A graduate study room is available on the fourth floor of the Spencer W. Kimball Tower.
 The study room is equipped with computers and a printer.
 Four fully equipped physical assessment stations are found in the Nursing Learning Center.
 Clinical agencies in urban and rural Utah are settings for advanced practice nursing.
 Many of these institutions maintain continual clinical research programs and innovative management strategies appropriate for graduate students.
 Nurse practitioner clinics and rural practitioner sites also offer a challenging experience in becoming an independent practitioner.